Mclmadden/NGC1333IRAS4/Week 5.md

 Read more of Tielens' *The Molecular Universe* review

-Upper and lower energy limits of methanol transitions according to SLAIM data on Splatalogue:
+Upper and lower energy levels of methanol transitions according to SLAIM data on Splatalogue:

-Methanol File | Energy of Upper Limit (K) | Energy of Lower Limit (K)
+Methanol File | Energy of Upper Level (K) | Energy of Lower Limit (K)
 ---|---|---
 `CH3OH_line8` P1 | 29.20804 | 28.01139
 `CH3OH_line8` P2 | 45.45889 | 44.26228